horizon-research/Efficient-Deep-Learning-for-Point-Clouds/README.md

 - F-PointNet: [3D Detection](https://github.com/horizon-research/Efficient-Deep-Learning-for-Point-Clouds/tree/master/Networks/frustum-pointnets)
 - DensePoint: [Classification - Optimized Version](https://github.com/horizon-research/Efficient-Deep-Learning-for-Point-Clouds/tree/master/Networks/DensePoint)

-Also, for a comprehensive evaluation, we have provided three versions of each network:
+For each network, we have provided three versions of each network:
 1. **Baseline**: the original implementation of the networks.
 2. **Limited Delayed-Aggregation**: the one with limited delayed-ggregation optimization, which is inspired by some GNNs implementations.
 3. **Fully Delayed-Aggregation**: the one with full delayed-aggregation optimization, i.e., our proposed technique.

+For the difference between the three versions, again see the [wiki](https://github.com/horizon-research/Efficient-Deep-Learning-for-Point-Clouds/wiki) page.

 ### How to Run Networks
 We have create a simple PYTHON script to navigate the repository.
 Run: